jdhorne/pycarwings2/README.md

 have to poll a corresponding method to find out if the operation was successful.

-Recently the polling has continued to return zero, yet when querying the data held on the Nissan servers a the last update date changes, indicating a response has been received from the car, see examples/get-leaf-info.py for how this can be handled.
+Recently the polling has continued to return zero, yet when querying the data held on the Nissan servers the last update date changes, indicating a response has been received from the car, see examples/get-leaf-info.py for how this can be handled.